Amplitude-Developer-Docs/amplitude-dev-center/docs/experiment/guides/getting-started/create-a-flag.md

 ![Screenshot of settings card with deployments](../../../assets/images/experiment/create-flag-1.png)

 !!!tip "Multiple Deployments"
     You may select multiple deployments in the dropdown if you want to target multiple deployments.
-E.g. if you are running an experiment on both your iOS and Android apps, you should create separate deployments for each and select both in the multi-deployment experiment.
+For example, if you are running an experiment on both your iOS and Android apps, you should create separate deployments for each and select both in the multi-deployment experiment.

 ### Define variants